Skip to content

 It’s completely normal to wonder about the safety of any new treatment.
 Research shows that chiropractic care has a very high safety profile, especially when compared to more invasive options like surgery or the long-term use of pain medication.
 The goal of an adjustment is always to relieve pain, not create it.
 While you might feel some minor pressure, the process is designed to be gentle.
 At Lazar Spinal Care, we use precise and advanced chiropractic techniques that are tailored to your body’s specific needs, ensuring your treatment is both comfortable and effective.

-Common Myths About Chiropractic Care
+Debunking Myths About Chiropractic Adjustments

 Misconceptions about chiropractic care can sometimes cause hesitation, but most are based on outdated information.
 One common myth is that adjustments are painful.
 As we’ve covered, the focus is on gentle, targeted movements to restore alignment and relieve pressure.
 Another misconception is that chiropractors only treat back pain.
 While we certainly help with back issues, our focus is on the health of your entire nervous system.
 Problems in your spine can affect many different parts of your body, and our goal is to address the core issue for whole-body wellness.
 If you're new to this approach, our new patient process is designed to answer all your questions and make you feel comfortable.

-Are Spinal Adjustments Right for You?
+Is a Spinal Adjustment Right for You?

 Deciding on the right treatment for sciatica can feel overwhelming, but you don’t have to make that choice alone.
 The most important step is understanding exactly what’s causing your pain.
 While spinal adjustments are a powerful tool for relieving sciatic nerve pressure, they are most effective when they are part of a care plan designed specifically for you.
 A thorough evaluation is the only way to determine if chiropractic care is the best path forward for your unique situation.
 It’s all about finding a solution that addresses the root cause, not just masking the symptoms.